 Don't get stuck with a narrow topic!

 Tip #3: Choose an Advisor Who Is Familiar With Your Topic

 If you are not certain of who you would like to be your advisor, I would start by creating a list of your top three choices.
 Next, create a list of pros and cons (I know this sounds tedious, but it really helps!).

-EXCEPTION: If you have a teacher who is passionate and knowledgeable about your topic (as my English teacher was about my Theatre topic), you can ask that instructor.
+There are exceptions to this rule, though.
+If you have a teacher who is passionate and knowledgeable about your topic (as my English teacher was about my Theatre topic), you can ask that instructor.
 Consider all of your options first before you do.
 There was no theatre teacher at my school, so I could not find a theatre-specific advisor, but I chose the next best thing.

 Tip #4: Choose an Advisor Who Will Push You to Be Your Best